interswitch-germany-gmbh/rtcp-react-native/README.md

 > ❗ Please note that provided styles get merged with existing default styles, so in order to unset a default style property you have to override it.
 See [styles.js](styles.js) for which properties are set by default.

+> ❗ Using `ItemSeparatorComponent` doesn't work well with the swipe-to-delete animations.
+Use `marginBottom` on each renderItem instead.

 See simplified pseudo-code below for layout and stylings of a notification:

 ```jsx